 At this point in time, we are barely scratching the surface of what the menstrual cycle means for sports nutrition and performance.

 The most we can say is that nutrition should always be individualized to the athlete regardless of gender.
 That kind of goes without saying.

-There may absolutely be value in tracking your period, getting familiar with how you feel and perform throughout your cycle, and maybe even playing with high-calorie or carbohydrate intakes in certain phases.
+There may absolutely be value in tracking your period.
+Getting familiar with how you feel and perform throughout your cycle can be a good idea.
+Maybe even playing with high-calorie or carbohydrate intakes in certain phases can help too.
 But we just don’t have the data to give generalized recommendations across the board for women.

 There is also the complexity that is hormonal contraception.
 Which can completely change hormonal profiles and patterns in all sorts of ways depending on what type someone is taking.
 So not only do we need to know more about how a regular menstrual cycle affects women in sports but also how each type of hormonal contraception can impact them.